paveliz/TwoFragmentsExamplePart2/README.md

 When I started to study fragments on Android, I discover the following example on the Developer Android Site: http://developer.android.com/guide/components/fragments.html

-Basically, 1 Activity that change two fragments according the layout.
-It's sounds very useful but this documentation lacks of code that can help me to understand how to create this kind of layouts and fragment interaction.
+Basically, 1 Activity that changes two fragments according to the layout.
+It sounds very useful but this documentation lacks code that can help me to understand how to create this kind of layouts and fragment interaction.

 This is because I created this small example focused on solve the two fragments interaction with 1 main layout.